Khaled Musa Al Henefat

 Khaled Musa Al Henefat (born 7 July 1972) is the Jordanian Minister of Agriculture.
-He was appointed as minister on 1 October 2016.
+He was appointed as minister on 10 March 2021.

 Education

 Henefat holds a Bachelor in Mechanical Engineering (1995) from Al-Balqaʼ Applied University.

+Career

+From 1995 until 1996, he was a trainee at the Ministry of Public Works and Housing.
+Between 1998 and 2007, Henefat established an international contracting company and shops for construction materials.
+From 2015 until 2016, he served as Mayor of Tafilah.
+Between 1 October 2016 and 2018 he had worked as Minister of Agriculture.

+Since 10 March 2021, he has served again as Minister of Agriculture.